 ARRI LED lights re-equip RTS studio

-Swiss public broadcaster RTS looks back on a successful year of using ARRI L-Series LED Fresnels in the world's first fully automated TV studio.
+Swiss public broadcaster RTS looks back on the successful installation of ARRI L-Series LED Fresnels in its multi-purpose, fully automated TV studio.

 Planning for the modernization of the 340 sqm RTS studio began approximately three years ago.
 The intention was to use the studio for magazine and entertainment productions in the future.
 A project team from Despar Systeme AG was given the brief to take advantage of the latest technologies in order to allow the space to be shared by several different productions, while minimizing setup times.